break-stuff/cem-plugin-react-wrapper/README.md

 # Web Component React Wrapper

+> This project has been moved to the [Custom Element React Wrappers](https://www.npmjs.com/package/custom-element-react-wrappers) project.

 Make your web components React compatible with as little as one line of code!

 - No manual event mapping